 It’s been a few years since I lived in China, but still to this day I crave the food I had on my doorstep while living in Nanjing.
 And no food filled me with as much joy as baozi.

 Baozi are meat or vegetable fillings, wrapped in dough and steamed to perfection.
 There’s something brilliantly satisfying about them, and although they might seem like an appetizer, they are filling enough to make for a good breakfast or lunch meal on the go.

-Here are eight of the best ways to enjoy the steamed, savory bun.
+Here are nine of the best ways to enjoy the steamed, savory bun.
 I’m off to reminisce about Chinese street food.

 Carrot, Ginger and Pork

 Practice really does make perfect for the making of baozi, particularly when it comes to making the dough.
 But oh boy is it worth it.
 In this recipe, the carrot’s flavor, when mixed with pork and ginger, is simply divine.
 This gives your baozi a thick, buttery taste that isn’t exactly typical but isn’t completely off-track either.

 These buns are made with a char siu filling (bbq pork) and are quick and easy to make.
 Make sure that you knead the dough until it becomes elastic and smooth.
 Also, get a nice fine light low-gluten flour if you want white buns.

 Dim sum restaurants often offer steamed buns made with chicken and vegetable filling, which is what this recipe emulates perfectly.
 Tender chicken pieces are wrapped and steamed the dough for a soft and fluffy bao bun.
 Also filled with napa cabbage and shiitake mushrooms, there’s a lot of savory flavors in each mouthful.

 A vegetarian baozi recipe, this is a great meat-free alternative for bao fans.
 The filling of shiitake mushrooms and cabbage offers plenty of fiber to keep you feeling full.